netwatcherio/guardian/README.md

+THIS IS A WIP, SEE OLD NETWATCHER-CONTROL FOR OLD INFO

 Naming Scheme:

 User Interface/Web Interface (UI):

 Project Name: nw-control (revamped control)
-Description: NetMonitor Hub is the central control center for NetWatcher, offering a comprehensive view of network health and performance across all sites and cloud connections.
+Description: Monitor Hub is the central control center for NetWatcher, offering a comprehensive view of network health and performance across all sites and cloud connections.
 Backend for Frontend (BFF):

 Project Name: nw-link
-Description: NetLinker acts as the vital link between the user interface and the agent backend, streamlining data processing and communication for multi-site and MSP network monitoring.
+Description: Linker acts as the vital link between the user interface and the agent backend, streamlining data processing and communication for multi-site and MSP network monitoring.
 Backend for Agents (WebSocket):

 Project Name: nw-guardian
-Description: NetGuardian ensures secure communication with network agents through WebSockets, safeguarding data integrity and enabling real-time monitoring across diverse networks.
+Description: Guardian ensures secure communication with network agents through WebSockets, safeguarding data integrity and enabling real-time monitoring across diverse networks.
 Network Agents:

 Project Name: nw-probes
-Description: NetProbes are the vigilant agents that conduct MTR, ICMP, speed tests, and service health checks, providing holistic network health insights for both individual company sites and MSPs.
+Description: Probes are the vigilant agents that conduct MTR, ICMP, speed tests, and service health checks, providing holistic network health insights for both individual company sites and MSPs.
 Overall Software Suite:

 Project Name: NetWatcher.io